pierre-rouleau/pel/doc/pel-manual.rst

   It will warn if no speed-bar is opened.
 - When Emacs is running in graphics mode, it can use icons for the speedbar nodes.
-Toggle between the use of iconns and simple ASCII characters with ``pelspeedbar-toggle-images``.
+Toggle between the use of iconns and simple ASCII characters with ``pel-speedbar-toggle-images``.
   It will warn if no speed-bar is opened.

 All the above commands have PEL key bindings shown in the PDF `Speedbar`_ table.
 The default key bindings use the ``<f11> S`` prefix.